OpportuniDev/Excel-Nexus/README.md

 Project Overview

   This project is a deployment and maintenance framework built to manage VBA based enterprise tools.
-In production environments, deploying critical updates to client workbooks without interupting workflow or corrupting active modules is a notorious issue.
-This system bridges that gap by establishing a live secure bridge between client side workbooks and a central server
+In production environments, deploying critical updates to client workbooks without interrupting workflow or corrupting active modules is a notorious issue.
+This system bridges that gap by establishing a live secure bridge between client side workbooks and a lightweight python staging server.
   Core capabilities include:
   - Zero downtime hot swapping of core modules programmatically without triggering VBE file locks or runtime crashes.
   - Resillient infrastucture that uses dynamic local path resolution and late bindings when possible to ensure maximum compatibility across systems